-Enrollees or their representatives may make a request for all types of coverage under both Part C and Part D. Other parties that may request an initial determination include:
+Enrollees or their representatives may make a request for all types of decisions about coverage under both Part C and Part D. Other parties that may request an initial determination include:

 Type of Request Who May Request Part C, Standard Pre-Service Request Contract or non-contract provider/physician that furnishes, or intends to furnish, services to the enrollee.
-Staff of said provider's/physician's office acting on said physician's behalf (e.g., request is on said physician's letterhead).

-Type of Request Who May Request Part C, Expedited Request • A physician or staff of said physician's office acting on said physician's behalf (e.g., request is on said physician's letterhead).
+Staff of said provider's/physician's office acting on said physician's behalf (e.g., request is on said physician's letterhead or otherwise indicates staff is working under the direction of the provider).
+Part C, Expedited Request • A physician or staff of said physician's office acting on said physician's behalf (e.g., request is on said physician's letterhead).
 Part C, Payment Request Contract or non-contract providers.
 Part D, Standard or Expedited Request An enrollee's prescribing physician or other prescriber.
 Staff of said prescriber's office acting on said prescriber's behalf (e.g., request is on said prescriber's letterhead or comes from the prescriber office fax machine).
-Part D, Payment Request Only an enrollee or an enrollee's representative may request reimbursement under Part D (direct member reimbursement).
+Part D, Payment Request • For direct member reimbursement only an enrollee or an enrollee's representative (which may be the prescribing physician or other prescriber) may request reimbursement under Part D.